UK Skilled Worker Visa Requirements and Guidance 2022

 - on immigration bail

-Skilled Worker Visa UK Requirements
+UK Skilled Worker Visa Eligibility Requirements and Guidance

 To be eligible, Skilled Worker Visa applicants need to secure 50 mandatory points (for sponsorship, job, and English language skills) and 20 tradeable points (for salary and other attributes).
 In some cases (mainly entry clearance applications), applicants must also need to satisfy non-points requirements relating to tuberculosis testing, available funds, and criminal records certificates.